What Makes a Leader Inclusive?

 “You have to be courageous enough to let others in, but also admit when you’re wrong.”

 Research Partners: AT&T Inc.; Bloomberg; BMO Financial Group; The Boston Consulting Group; Cardinal Health, Inc.; Chevron Corporation; Credit Suisse; Debevoise & Plimpton LLP; Dell Inc.; Desjardins Group; Deutsche Bank AG; EY; Halliburton; Hewlett-Packard Company; IBM Corporation; KeyBank; Kimberly-Clark Corporation; McDonald’s Corporation; Novo Nordisk; PAREXEL; Sodexo; State Street Corporation; UPS; Verizon

-How to cite this product: Prime, Jeanine and Elizabeth R. Salib.
-The Secret to Inclusion in Australian Workplaces: Psychological Safety.
-New York: Catalyst, August 25, 2015.
+How to cite this product: Jeanine Prime and Elizabeth R. Salib, The Secret to Inclusion in Australian Workplaces: Psychological Safety (Catalyst, 2015).